Guide to Graduate Study in Integrative Biology

 The administrative offices, departmental seminar room, and several teaching laboratories are located in the Natural Science Building.
 Faculty offices and research laboratories are housed in the Natural Science Building, Giltner Hall, the Biomedical and Physical Sciences Building, the Environmental Toxicology Building, and at the W.K.
 Kellogg Biological Station (KBS) in Hickory Corners, MI.
 The department also has laboratory and field research facilities at the campus containment facility, and at the Inland Lakes Research Facility near the southern border of the MSU campus.
 In addition, teaching and research are carried out at a number of off-campus sites, including a field laboratory at KBS, various field sites in the Great Lakes region, a game park in Kenya, a field site in the Sierra Nevada Mountains of California, and many other locations.

 Select the members of your guidance committee and hold an initial meeting with the committee.
-Immediately after this meeting, submit the Annual Progress Report to the graduate secretary (before the end of April is preferred).
+Immediately after this meeting, submit the Annual Progress Report to the Graduate Program Coordinator (before the end of April is preferred).

 During the first year, in addition to taking courses (including IBIO 801, if possible), you should get directly involved in conducting original research.

 Submit your thesis proposal to your guidance committee and meet with the committee to review your progress.
-Before the end of the second year (before the end of April is preferred), submit the following two forms to the graduate secretary: the Report of the Guidance Committee-Masters Program and the Annual Progress Report.
+Before the end of the second year (before the end of April is preferred), submit the Annual Progress Report to the Graduate Program Coordinator.

 You should have taken IBIO 801 by the end of the second year.

 Apply for graduation for the semester you intend to finish, through the Registrar’s Office website.
-One month before your thesis defense, fill out the form entitled, Thesis Defense Announcement, and submit this to the Department's graduate secretary.
+One month before your thesis defense, fill out the form entitled, Thesis Defense Announcement, and submit this to the Department's graduate program coordinator.

 Before the end of the 3rd year, submit your completed thesis to your guidance committee and give your final oral defense of your thesis research.
-Then submit the following completed forms to the graduate secretary: the Report on Oral Examination for Masters Degree and the Thesis Acceptance Form.
+Then submit the following completed forms to the Graduate Program Coordinator: the Report on Oral Examination for Masters Degree and the Thesis Acceptance Form.
 In addition to these forms, you must also submit an updated Exit CV listing all publications, honors, awards, and teaching experience.
-Finally, you must submit a hard-bound copy of the thesis to the graduate secretary for the Department.
+Finally, you must submit a hard-bound copy of the thesis to the Graduate Program Coordinator for the Department.

 Select the members of your guidance committee and hold an initial meeting with the committee.
-Immediately after this meeting, submit the following two forms: Annual Progress Report and Report of the Guidance Committee-Masters Program to the graduate secretary (before the end of April is preferred).
+Immediately after this meeting, submit the Annual Progress Report to the Graduate Program Coordinator (before the end of April is preferred).

 The student should take 400 and 800-level classes that will contribute toward the degree.